We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Tight shoulders can be also caused by sitting for extended periods, incorrect sleeping positions, and injuries.
+Tight shoulders can also be caused by sitting for extended periods, incorrect sleeping positions, and injuries.
 Poor posture and improper alignment of your body can also play a part.

 Read on to learn how to relieve and prevent tight shoulders.